The Afterimage

 The Afterimage was a Canadian progressive metalcore band from Barrie, Ontario.
-The band formed in 2011 with members from local bands such as Centuries Apart and The Prologue--vocalist Kyle Anderson, guitarists Alex Lappano and Mike Ticar, drummer Nick McCaslin, and bassist Dallas Bricker.
+The band formed in 2011 with members from local bands such as Centuries Apart and The Prologue vocalist Kyle Anderson, guitarists Alex Lappano and Mike Ticar, drummer Nick McCaslin, and bassist Dallas Bricker.

 History

 Formless

 On May 24, 2012, The Afterimage released their debut single titled "Void" from their first EP Formless which was released in North America through Famined Records on August 14, 2012, and Ghost Music in the UK.
 This EP was received very well as it showcased the band's creativity and talent in four tracks.

 Following the release of Formless, The Afterimage hit the road and spent August 2012 touring Eastern Canada with Ascariasis and Stormwalker.
 It was on this tour that the band met Ascariasis guitarist Michael Leo Valeri, who would join the band the following year.
 The band was able to land a slot at the KOI Music Festival in Kitchener, Ontario in September.
 From October 20-November 5 the band went on another Canadian tour, this time with labelmates Three Crowns.
 Famined then released a free 4th of July Summer Sampler, with songs from the two bands.

-In 2013, the band released three singles: "Pathogen", "Unseen" and "The Seeking".
+In 2012, the band released a single with a slight change in sound titled "The Seeking" and followed with two more singles in 2013: "Pathogen" and "The Unseen".
 The Afterimage toured across Canada in 2013 with Beheading of a King and Take the Earth Beneath Us from February 21 to March 16.

 The Afterimage then signed with Royal Division Entertainment and released the single "O N Y X" on April 13, 2014.